drupalprojects/field_conditional_state/README.txt

 ----------

   * Create new entity fields
-  * On the field settings page go to Conditional States tab
+  * On the field settings page go to Conditional states tab
   * Manage your conditional states!

 REQUIREMENTS